 PARTICULARS OF LOANS GUARAUNTEES OR INVESTMENTS

-Pursuant to Section 186 (11) (a) of the Companies Act 2013 read with Rule 11(2) of theCompanies (Meetings of Board and its Powers) Rules 2014 the loan made guarantee givenor security provided in the ordinary course of business by a Non- Banking FinancialCompany (NBFC) registered with Reserve Bank of India are exempt from the applicability ofprovisions of Section 186 of the Act.
+Pursuant to Section 186 (11) of the Companies Act 2013 read with Rule 11(2) of theCompanies (Meetings of Board and its Powers) Rules 2014 the loan made guarantee givenor security provided in the ordinary course of business by a Non- Banking FinancialCompany (NBFC) registered with Reserve Bank of India are exempt from the applicability ofprovisions of Section 186 of the Act.

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS MADE WITH RELATED PARTIES

 All related party transactions that were entered into during the financial year were onarm's length basis and were in the ordinary course of the business.
 There are nomaterially significant related party transactions made by the company with Promoters KeyManagerial Personnel or other designated persons which may have potential conflict ofinterest with the company at large.
 Accordingly disclosures of related party transactionsin Form AOC-2 have not been furnished.
 All Related Party Transactions were placed beforeAudit Committee and Board for their approval.
 Your Company has formulated policy ofRelated Party Transaction which is also available on the website of the Companywww.upsurgeinvestment. com

 MATERIAL CHANGES AND COMMITMENT AFFECTING FINANCIAL POSITION OF THE COMPANY

 No material changes and commitments which could affect the Company's financial positionhave occurred till date of this report.

 TRANSFER OF AMOUNTS TO INVESTOR EDUCATION AND PROTECTION FUND